haileytapia/portfolio/Security.md

 ---

 # Security
-This section contains content I have created as a Technical Writer Intern for Splunk's security team.
+This section contains content I have created as a Technical Writer Intern for Splunk's documentation team.
 {: .fs-6 : .fw-300 }

+My particular area of focus was security products.

 See below for samples of this documentation.